 Dr. Scholes holds a Ph.D. from the University of Chicago.
 He has honorary doctorate degrees from the University of Paris, France; McMaster University, Canada; Louvain University, Belgium; and Wilfred Laurier University, Canada.
-He has honorary Professorships from Nanjing University, Nanjing Audit University and Xiamen University.
+He has honorary professorships from Nanjing University, Nanjing Audit University and Xiamen University in China.
 He was awarded the Innovator of the Year Award from the Chicago Mercantile Exchange and the Lifetime Achievement Award from the Derivatives Association.
 Additionally, he is a member of the American Academy of Arts and Sciences.
 Dr. Scholes has consulted widely with many financial institutions, corporations and exchanges, and has lectured for many academic groups and other organizations around the world.
-He has 47 years of financial industry experience.
+He has 49 years of financial industry experience.